prof-rice/cse1325-prof-202401/P02/baseline/README.md

 B A G A B B B   A A A   B D1 D1   B A G A B B B B A A G Gb G
 ricegf@antares:~/cse1325/full_credit$

-## Extreme Bonus

-For the Extreme Bonus, you are allowed to modify the Song class, as you'll need to add note.play() to play the notes.
-In addition, you may need to tell the program to ignore exceptions (which we'll cover in Lecture 05).

-The Requirements PDF includes hints for the Extreme Bonus!